rwieruch/blog_robinwieruch_content/react-js-macos-setup.md

 +++
-title = "A simple React.js on MacOS Setup" description = "A concise step by step guide on how to setup React.js on MacOS.
+title = "How to setup React.js on MacOS" description = "A concise step by step guide on how to setup React.js on MacOS.
 In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Mac OS ..." date = "2018-02-20T13:50:46+02:00" tags = ["React", "Web Development"]